ern0/rsg/README.md

 Using variables makes the generated text more natural.
-Combining them with using different properties is a killer feature.
+Combining them with different properties is a killer feature.

 	node id=main